michael8090/learn-webgpu-ts/docs/uniform.md

 @group(2) @binding(4) var ourSampler: sampler;
 ```

-If in pipeline creating time, we merge camera uniform and light, like below:
+In pipeline creating time, we merge camera and light into 1 UBO, and split the uniforms of a display object into 2 UBO2, like below:

 ```wgsl
 // light